Crime in Poland

 Crime in Poland refers to the incidence, deterrence, and handling of criminal activity in the Republic of Poland by Polish law enforcement agencies charged with ensuring public safety and maintaining order.
 Poland ranks favorably in terms of public safety, with one of the lowest homicide rates in Europe.
 Poland was ranked 25th in the 2022 Global Peace Index and scored 0.0 on the 2023 Global Terrorism Index.

 Crime by type

 Murder

 In 2022, Poland's homicide rate was 0.68 per 100,000, with a total of 270 murders committed.
 The murder rate has remained relatively stable since 2014, when it was 0.74 per 100,000, with a total of 287 murders committed.
 The highest recorded homicide rate in the modern history of Poland was 2.39 per 100,000 in 1994, still during the democratic consolidation period following the 1989 fall of communism, which put an end to the Polish People's Republic and started the democratic transition.

 Sexual violence

-According to UNODC data, the rape rate in Poland was 1.29 per 100,000 in 2023, down from 1.72 per 100,000 in 2015.
+According to UNODC data, the rape rate in Poland was 1.29 per 100,000 in 2023, which is one of the lowest reported rates globally, and down from 1.72 per 100,000 in 2015.
 Meanwhile, the median annual sexual assault rate was 0.94 per 100,000 people during the latest five-year period from 2019 to 2023.

+The Eurostat and FRA European Survey on Gender-Based Violence (EU-GBV), which uses a standardized methodology suitable for cross-national statistical comparisons to measure personal victimization, found that the lifetime prevalence of rape among women in Poland is 2.3 times lower than the EU average.

+The European Institute for Gender Equality (EIGE) reports that the prevalence of gender-based violence (including physical violence, sexual violence, and threats) is 16.7% in Poland, among the lowest in the EU and below the EU-27 average of 30.7%.

+OECD indicators show that Poland is tied for the lowest reported rates of lifetime intimate partner violence, at 13%, which is well below the OECD average of 23%.